TheCharmingSociopath/SubwaySurfersWebGL/README.md

-## Subway Surfer
+## Subway Surfer on WebGL

 ## Controls
-- left cursor to move left.
+- left arrow to move left.
-- right cursor to move right.
+- right arrow to move right.
-- up cursor to jump.
+- space key to jump.
-- down cursor to duck.
-- "G" to convert into Grayscale.
-- "C" to revert back to normal from grayscale.
+- "G" to switch to and from Grayscale.